Cancer Research KI Infrastructure efforts

 ClinSeq - Clinical Sequencing of Cancer

 ClinSeq is a pilot project in tumor profiling aimed at establishing a routine pipeline from collection to genetic profiling of primary tumor samples.
-The project, led by Prof. Henrik Grönberg in collaboration with the Clinical Genomics Platform at SciLife Lab, was financed by StratCan fall 2013.
-It evaluates the use of next generation sequencing (NGS) in the clinical diagnosis of cancer and in research (evaluating tumor profiling in breast cancer, colorectal cancer, ovarian cancer, pancreatic cancer and acute myeloid leukemia (AML).
+The project, led by Prof. Henrik Grönberg in collaboration with the Clinical Genomics Platform at SciLife Lab, was financed by StratCan in fall 2013.
+It evaluates the use of next-generation sequencing (NGS) in the clinical diagnosis of cancer and in research (evaluating tumor profiling in breast cancer, colorectal cancer, ovarian cancer, pancreatic cancer, and acute myeloid leukemia (AML).
 During 2014 ClinSeq plans to benchmark towards the molecular diagnostics used today and aims to introduce tumor profiling in the first clinical indications during the fall.

 Phase 1 Clinical Trial Unit

 Cancer Research KI supports the Phase I Clinical Trial Unit (Kliniska prövnings-enheten KPE) at the Karolinska Hospital with resources for a research nurse.